danielaik/Imaging_FCS/README.md

 # About This Repository

 This repository is based on [v1_631](https://github.com/Biophysical-Fluorescence-Laboratory/Imaging_FCS.git) with additional fixes and modifications for specific use cases.
 It was created as a stable alternative while [v2](https://github.com/Biophysical-Fluorescence-Laboratory/Imaging_FCS.git) was under development.
 Note that experimental features from [v1_62_2](https://github.com/danielaik/Imaging_FCS_1_6x_GitHubRepo.git) (direct-camera-readout testing) are not up-to-date in this version.
+Useful features and improvements from this fork will eventually be integrated into v2, with v1 being phased out entirely.

 # What is Imaging FCS